United States • Born on July 1st

 Pechrodeth joined Watsi on May 21st, 2020.
-Four months ago, Pechrodeth became the 5910th member to automatically support a new Watsi patient every month.
-Since then, 548 more people have become monthly donors!
-Pechrodeth's most recent donation traveled 8,700 miles to support Zakayo, a one-year-old from Tanzania, to fund clubfoot surgery.
+Three years ago, Pechrodeth joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Pechrodeth's most recent donation traveled 8,700 miles to support Victor, a three-year-old boy from Tanzania, to fund corrective surgery.